The Presence of the Past in

-In the beginning Adam and Eve lived in the garden of Eden and did not know suffering or death.
+Here we need to remind ourselves that in the beginning, the Bible tells us, Adam and Eve lived in the garden of Eden and did not know suffering or death.
 Then, prompted by the serpent, they chose to defy God and eat the fruit of ‘the tree of the knowledge of good and evil’.
 The result was that they were driven out of the garden, and the way was barred to ‘the tree of life’ (Genesis 2-3).
 Vladimir and Estragon have inherited this loss.
 The road they are travelling leads nowhere; and though the tree by which they wait, which is bare throughout Act I, suddenly in Act II acquires ‘four or five leaves’, this is hardly a guarantee that the ‘life’ of Eden has been restored.
 Moreover, though Vladimir may remark at the end of the play that ‘Everything’s dead but the tree’, his and Estragon’s main interest is whether or not it will do to hang themselves on: it will not.
 Contrast this painful symbolism with Dante’s welcome of a sure sign of salvation coming out of suffering: ‘The tree renewed itself, which before had its boughs so naked’ (Purgatory, XXXII, 59-60).

 So all our two wanderers are left with is the realisation that they have fallen:

 Vladimir [distinctly]: We got rid of them.